AlexanderJCS/pacman-console/README.md

 ## Planned features

-- Death
 - Configuration files for refresh rate and ghost movement speed
-- Multiple levels
+- Power pellets (puts ghosts in a blue, frightened mode)
+- PacMan faces the direction he is moving

 ## Known issues
-No known issues at this time.
 Ghost movement may stutter because they only update 2 out of 3 frames.
 This is to make the game easier.
 In the future, there will be a configuration file to allow the user to modify ghost speed.

+- Sometimes PacMan can teleport through a ghost if Pacman and the ghost are moving head on.